 The earliest documented summer gathering of Scandinavian immigrants in Astoria took place in 1938.
 Other historical sources refer to Scandinavian gatherings centered around folk dance in the 50’s and 60’s.
 The first documented source that refers to the summer festivities as the Scandinavian Midsummer Festival is from 1968.

-The 2018 Astoria Scandinavian Midsummer Festival will be the 51st festival of this continuous celebration of the summer solstice and all things Scandinavian on Oregon’s North Coast.
+The 2020 Astoria Scandinavian Midsummer Festival will be the 53rd festival of this continuous celebration of the summer solstice and all things Scandinavian on Oregon’s North Coast.
 The Astoria Scandinavian Midsummer Festival is currently a three-day festival held the third weekend in June at the Clatsop County Fairgrounds east of Astoria.
 The festival opens Friday afternoon with vendors, food and live entertainment.
 Friday’s major evening events include Queen's Coronation, a Bonfire with Hex burning, and a public dance.
 On Saturday there is a Midnight Sun Breakfast followed by a Troll Run/Walk through the country side.
 There are continuous opportunities all day long for attendees to visit vendors, buy authentic Scandinavian food specialties from the lodges, and dance and listen to live entertainment from Scandinavia and the Pacific Northwest.
 Other major events on Saturday include a costumed walking parade through the fairgrounds, flag raising, raising and dancing around the Midsummer Pole, and community theater in the Beer Garden.
 There is a Viking Encampment open to the public with almost hourly demonstrations.
 All ages are invited to participate in a Kubb (Scandinavian lawn game) tournament and there are children’s games and puppet shows in the Barnefest Area.
+And there is a narrated parade of Scandinavian folk dress.
 Saturday evening concludes with another public dance.
-Sunday’s activities include a Pannukakku (Finnish pancake) Breakfast, a non-denominational church service, more shopping, food and live entertainment and a narrated parade of Scandinavian folk dress.
+Sunday’s activities include a Pannukakku (Finnish pancake) Breakfast, a non-denominational church service, more shopping, food and live entertainment.
 The event concludes in the late afternoon with the raffle drawing and closing ceremonies with flags.

 All Scandinavian Midsummer Festival events are open to the public.
 Admission is family friendly and multi-generational families attend with youngsters being particularly keen to return for the fun, food and family time, and seniors being glad to share their family traditions and history with the upcoming generations.
 Survey results show that about half of attendees are returnees and the other half are newcomers eager to learn about a new culture.